pieterjandesmedt/vite-et-reves/content/captains-log/2019-12-05-sinterklaas-evening.md

 {{< image src="IMG_8070.jpg" alt="Wing and wing sailing with the wind at our back" ratio="3x2" >}}

 It was dead downwind sailing all the way.
-The wand was blowing parallel to the land.
+The wind was blowing parallel to the land.
 The further out, the harder it blew.
 We could effectively choose our own adventure.
 Too boring?
 Go a mile out.
 Too wild?
 Just get a bit closer to land.
 Very controllable --- a first in 2 months of sailing.
 The swell was coming from behind us, so we were surfing a lot of the time.

 {{< image src="IMG_8077.jpg" alt="These mountains are still under construction, or so it seems" ratio="3x2" >}}